brotatotes/bht-automation/bht gen 3/Matthew/Chapter 2/Matthew 2 5 bht.md

 # Matthew 2:5 Commentary Help Text

 ## BHT:
-The wise men's citation of the prophetic declaration in Micah 5:2 carries immense weight, serving as an involuntary testimony from the highest tribunal and ultimately leading to Jesus' condemnation.
-Although their paraphrase deviates from the Hebrew text and Septuagint, its significance remains unaltered.
-Interestingly, kings are often referred to as shepherds, and the term pastor derives from this concept.
-Moreover, the widespread knowledge that the Messiah would be born in Bethlehem of Judea strengthens the gravity of their unwavering affirmation.
+The testimony from the highest tribunal, as written by the prophet, condemned Jesus to die.
+Kings are depicted as shepherds in both the correct translation and the term pastor.
+Their immediate response, based on the well-known prophecy in Micah 5:2, confirms Bethlehem as the birthplace of Jesus.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "A prompt and involuntary testimony from the highest tribunal."
-2. "Which yet at length condemned Him to die."
+1. "A prompt and involuntary testimony from the highest tribunal; which yet at length condemned Him to die."
-3. "Thus it is written by the prophet."
+2. "For thus it is written by the prophet."

 ### Philip Schaff:
 1. "They speak of the prophetic declaration as decisive."
-2. "It has been written and still remains on record."
+2. "It is written and still remains on record."
 3. "As the prophecy was well known the name is not given."

 ### Archibald T. Robertson:
-1. "So they quote Micah 5:2, 'a free paraphrase' Alford calls it, for it is not precisely like the Hebrew text or like the Septuagint."
+1. "Shall be shepherd (ποιμανε).
+The Authorized Version had 'shall rule,' but 'shepherd' is correct."
-2. "Homer calls kings 'the shepherds of the people'."
+2. "Homer calls kings 'the shepherds of the people'" (Vincent).
 3. "Our word pastor means shepherd."

 ### John Gill:
 1. "They answer without any hesitation, it being a generally received notion, and a thing well known among them."
-2. "In Bethlehem of Judea."
+2. "In Bethlehem of Judea; and give their reason for it."
-3. "Thus it is written by the prophet."
+3. "Thus it is written by the prophet, that is, the prophet Micah, in whose prophecy, Micah 5:2 it stands."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 23:42:21
+- Timestamp: 12-25-2023 20:31:43
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 80
+- BHT Word Count: 47
-- BHT Commentary Usage: 28.57%
+- BHT Commentary Usage: 35.14%
-- BHT Quality Score: 1.325946044110056
+- BHT Quality Score: 1.505148235570095
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (63):
+- ChatGPT injected words (37):
-	['affirmation', 'although', 'an', 'and', 'are', 'as', 'be', 'bethlehem', 'born', 'carries', 'citation', 'concept', 'condemnation', 'declaration', 'derives', 'deviates', 'from', 'gravity', 'hebrew', 'highest', 'immense', 'in', 'interestingly', 'involuntary', 'its', 'jesus', 'judea', 'kings', 'knowledge', 'leading', 'men', 'messiah', 'micah', 'moreover', 'of', 'often', 'paraphrase', 'pastor', 'prophetic', 'referred', 'remains', 's', 'septuagint', 'serving', 'shepherds', 'significance', 'strengthens', 'term', 'testimony', 'text', 'that', 'the', 'their', 'this', 'to', 'tribunal', 'ultimately', 'unaltered', 'unwavering', 'weight', 'widespread', 'wise', 'would']
+	['and', 'are', 'as', 'based', 'bethlehem', 'birthplace', 'both', 'by', 'condemned', 'confirms', 'correct', 'depicted', 'die', 'from', 'highest', 'immediate', 'in', 'jesus', 'kings', 'known', 'micah', 'of', 'on', 'pastor', 'prophecy', 'prophet', 'response', 'shepherds', 'term', 'testimony', 'the', 'their', 'to', 'translation', 'tribunal', 'well', 'written']
-- ChatGPT injected words (significant words only) (45):
+- ChatGPT injected words (significant words only) (24):
-	['affirmation', 'bethlehem', 'born', 'carries', 'citation', 'concept', 'condemnation', 'declaration', 'derives', 'deviates', 'gravity', 'hebrew', 'highest', 'immense', 'interestingly', 'involuntary', 'jesus', 'judea', 'kings', 'knowledge', 'leading', 'men', 'messiah', 'micah', 'paraphrase', 'pastor', 'prophetic', 'referred', 'remains', 's', 'septuagint', 'serving', 'shepherds', 'significance', 'strengthens', 'term', 'testimony', 'text', 'tribunal', 'ultimately', 'unaltered', 'unwavering', 'weight', 'widespread', 'wise']
+	['based', 'bethlehem', 'birthplace', 'condemned', 'confirms', 'correct', 'depicted', 'die', 'highest', 'immediate', 'jesus', 'kings', 'known', 'micah', 'pastor', 'prophecy', 'prophet', 'response', 'shepherds', 'term', 'testimony', 'translation', 'tribunal', 'written']

 ### Logs
-- Attempt 1 BHT: The wise men who sought the newborn King referred to Micah 5:2, citing it as a prompt and involuntary testimony from the highest tribunal, ultimately leading to His condemnation and death.
-Despite not precisely matching the original Hebrew or Septuagint, their free paraphrase of the verse carried weight.
-Interestingly, the kings were known as shepherds of the people, and the word pastor derives from the term shepherd.
-It was widely recognized that the Messiah would be born in Bethlehem of Judea, and this prophetic declaration held undeniable authority.
+- Attempt 1 BHT: The commentary on Matthew 2:5 highlights the significant testimony and condemnation of Jesus by the highest tribunal, as written by the prophet.
+The commentators note the correct translation of shepherd instead of rule, emphasizing the role of kings as shepherds of the people.
+The mention of pastor as deriving from the word shepherd further reinforces this idea.
+The certainty and widespread knowledge of the prophecy are evident in their swift response, which directly references the prophecy in Micah 5:2 that pinpointed Bethlehem as the birthplace of the Messiah.
-- 🔄 Matthew 2:5 (attempt 1, 87 words, 28.99% quotes quality score: 1.4047660605325618, V2 normalized quality score: 38.05, commentator tiers 1-3: 39.74%, 29.79%, 30.47%)
+- 🔄 Matthew 2:5 (attempt 1, 86 words, 24.56% quotes quality score: 1.418982188618856, V2 normalized quality score: 38.52, commentator tiers 1-3: 41.83%, 27.97%, 30.2%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: The wise men powerfully testified to the prophetic declaration of Micah 5:2, acknowledging its influence on the trial and ultimate condemnation of Jesus.
-While their quote may not precisely match the original Hebrew text or Septuagint, it still carried weight.
-Interestingly, the kings were referred to as shepherds, a parallel to the meaning of the word pastor.
-The widespread knowledge of the Messiah's birthplace in Bethlehem of Judea added further credence to their affirmation.
+- Attempt 2 BHT: They acknowledge the authoritative testimony written by the prophet, which condemns Jesus to die.
+By using the correct translation of 'shepherd,' they draw parallels between kings and shepherds, who guide and care for the people.
+The mention of 'pastor' highlights this connection.
+Their immediate response shows their familiarity with the prophecy in Micah 5:2, affirming that Bethlehem is the birthplace of the Messiah.
-- 🔄 Matthew 2:5 (attempt 2, 74 words, 31.03% quotes quality score: 1.2696839483191584, V2 normalized quality score: 33.56, commentator tiers 1-3: 36.85%, 29.87%, 33.28%)
+- 🔄 Matthew 2:5 (attempt 2, 62 words, 34.69% quotes quality score: 1.4480282073491566, V2 normalized quality score: 39.49, commentator tiers 1-3: 37.67%, 29.77%, 32.56%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The wise men bore compelling witness to the prophetic declaration found in Micah 5:2, affirming its influence on the trial and eventual condemnation of Jesus.
-Although their paraphrase of the verse did not precisely align with the original Hebrew or Septuagint, its significance remained intact.
-Notably, the kings were often likened to shepherds, with the word pastor drawing its meaning from this association.
-The collective awareness of the Messiah's birth in Bethlehem of Judea lent further weight to their affirmation.
+- Attempt 3 BHT: The prophecy written by the prophet serves as a decisive and involuntary testimony, leading to Jesus' condemnation.
+The translation of 'shepherd' instead of 'rule' emphasizes the role of kings as shepherds, caring for the people.
+They refer to Homer's description of kings as 'the shepherds of the people' to reinforce this idea.
+The word 'pastor' meaning shepherd adds further significance.
+Their swift response, referring to the well-known prophecy in Micah 5:2, confirms that Jesus should be born in Bethlehem.
-- 🔄 Matthew 2:5 (attempt 3, 80 words, 29.03% quotes quality score: 1.2262880958953684, V2 normalized quality score: 32.12, commentator tiers 1-3: 36.98%, 27.52%, 35.5%)
+- 🔄 Matthew 2:5 (attempt 3, 80 words, 30.36% quotes quality score: 1.4465596229024367, V2 normalized quality score: 39.44, commentator tiers 1-3: 41.44%, 28.03%, 30.53%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 4 BHT: The proclamation of the wise men stands as an involuntary and prompt testimony from the highest tribunal, underscoring its role in the condemnation of Jesus.
-Though their paraphrase of Micah 5:2 diverged from the original Hebrew and Septuagint, its authority remained undiminished.
-Notably, the kings were often referred to as shepherds, a connection that echoes the significance of the word pastor.
-This widely held understanding of the Messiah's birth in Bethlehem of Judea further reinforced their unequivocal response.
+- Attempt 4 BHT: The prophecy, written by the prophet, serves as an involuntary testimony, condemning Jesus to die.
+The correct translation of 'shepherd' instead of 'rule' highlights the role of kings as shepherds, in line with Homer's description.
+The word 'pastor' further supports this idea.
+Their prompt response, referencing the well-known prophecy in Micah 5:2, confirms Bethlehem as the birthplace of Jesus.
-- 🔄 Matthew 2:5 (attempt 4, 78 words, 28.81% quotes quality score: 1.2564879660376251, V2 normalized quality score: 33.12, commentator tiers 1-3: 38.46%, 26.57%, 34.97%)
+- 🔄 Matthew 2:5 (attempt 4, 60 words, 26.09% quotes quality score: 1.4496057293483948, V2 normalized quality score: 39.54, commentator tiers 1-3: 40.31%, 28.89%, 30.8%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The wise men's citation of the prophetic declaration in Micah 5:2 carries immense weight, serving as an involuntary testimony from the highest tribunal and ultimately leading to Jesus' condemnation.
-Although their paraphrase deviates from the Hebrew text and Septuagint, its significance remains unaltered.
-Interestingly, kings are often referred to as shepherds, and the term pastor derives from this concept.
-Moreover, the widespread knowledge that the Messiah would be born in Bethlehem of Judea strengthens the gravity of their unwavering affirmation.
+- Attempt 5 BHT: The testimony from the highest tribunal, as written by the prophet, condemned Jesus to die.
+Kings are depicted as shepherds in both the correct translation and the term pastor.
+Their immediate response, based on the well-known prophecy in Micah 5:2, confirms Bethlehem as the birthplace of Jesus.
-- 🔄 Matthew 2:5 (attempt 5, 80 words, 28.57% quotes quality score: 1.325946044110056, V2 normalized quality score: 35.43, commentator tiers 1-3: 38.92%, 30.4%, 30.68%)
+- 🔄 Matthew 2:5 (attempt 5, 47 words, 35.14% quotes quality score: 1.505148235570095, V2 normalized quality score: 41.39, commentator tiers 1-3: 40.21%, 26.16%, 33.62%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Matthew 2:5 bht prompt v0.8 (80 words, 28.57% quotes)
+- ✅ Matthew 2:5 bht prompt v0.8 (47 words, 35.14% quotes)
-- quality score: 1.325946044110056, V2 normalized quality score: 35.43, commentator tiers 1-3: 38.92%, 30.4%, 30.68%)
+- quality score: 1.505148235570095, V2 normalized quality score: 41.39, commentator tiers 1-3: 40.21%, 26.16%, 33.62%)